 The \$304.5 million (22%) decrease in used vehicle revenue includes a \$246.0 million (23%) decrease in same store retail revenue and a \$103.6 million (31%) decrease in same store wholesale revenue, partially offset by \$45.1 million derived from dealership acquisitions.
 The \$30.1 million (25%) decrease in used vehicle gross profit was primarily a result of a \$31.4 million (25%) decrease in same store retail gross profit.
 The decrease in used vehicle retail revenue and gross profit reflect (i) a weak retail environment, (ii) a tighter lending environment, (iii) lower sales to sub-prime customers and (iv) a sharp increase in consumer demand for smaller and more fuel efficient vehicles and away from trucks and SUVs.
-The rapid decline in consumer demand for these vehicles at auction.
+The rapid decline in consumer demand for trucks and SUVs has caused us to lower our inventory and retail more of these vehicles that otherwise would have been wholesaled because of weak demand for these vehicles at auction.
 The decrease in used vehicle wholesale revenue was a result of lower new retail and used retail unit sales, which provided fewer vehicles from trade-ins to sell at auction.
 In addition, the wholesale markets were virtually closed towards the end of the third quarter and early fourth quarter of 2008, which further reduced our wholesale results.